mrcsmlsilva/Coluna.jl/README.md

    pkg> add https://github.com/atoptima/Coluna.jl.git
 ```

-## Features
+## Features & Roadmap

-We aim to integrate to Coluna the state-of-the-art techniques used for
+State-of-the-art features are continuously integrated into Coluna to achieve best performance on such
-branch-and-cut-and-price algorithms.
+branch-and-cut-and-price approaches.

-As functionality goes, we aim to provide the support for:
+Here is a list of functionality that are implemented or will be in the near fueture.
+We aim to provide support for these.

 - [x] Dantzig-Wolfe decomposition
 - [ ] Benders decomposition